otacilio-psf/data-academy/README.md

-# Azure Data Project
+# Data Academy

-This repository contains files from a generic Data project on Azure
+This repository contains files for a Data Academy

 ## Architecture